This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Yes, you can take AP Statistics without pursuing statistics in high school.

-AP Stats may be the right subject for you if you have completed a second-year algebra course and can deduce inferences based on probability and simulation.
-Because second-year algebra is the prerequisite course for AP Statistics, most AP instructors would advise you to take AP Stats in your junior or senior year.
-A strong foundation in algebra will ease your way into preparing for the AP Stats exam.
+AP Stats may be an ideal choice for you if you have completed a second-year algebra course and are comfortable drawing inferences based on probability and simulation.
+As second-year algebra is a prerequisite, most AP instructors recommend taking AP Stats in your junior or senior year.
+A strong foundation in algebra will make the transition into AP Statistics smoother and better prepare you for the exam.

 What Is on the AP Statistics Exam?

-The AP Statistics exam will broadly assess your knowledge of three key concepts or big ideas covered during the course:
+The AP Statistics exam broadly assesses your knowledge of 3 key concepts or big ideas covered during the course:

-First and foremost, you will be assessed on the mathematical concepts covered in the 9 units taught during your AP Stats course.
-In the exam, you will also have to demonstrate your ability to use statistical methods and calculate the probability of an outcome.
+First and foremost, you will be tested on the mathematical concepts covered in the 9 units of the AP Statistics course.
+Additionally, the exam will assess your ability to use statistical methods and calculate the probability of various outcomes.

-The curricular material is organized in a manner similar to many college courses and textbooks.
+The course content is structured similar to many college courses and textbooks.
 Let's take a look at what these course units are and what their respective weights are in the AP statistics exam:

 Units | Exam Weight |